 The Herb Kohl Excellence Scholarship program aims to recognize graduating Wisconsin high school students who demonstrate a balance of outstanding leadership, citizenship, school and community involvement, and academic achievement.
-The Herb Kohl Educational Foundation's goal is to encourage Wisconsin youth to pursue post-secondary education in a public or private university, college, or vocational/technical college.
-The Foundation awards $10,000 scholarships to 14 Wisconsin high school graduates from religious and independent schools each year.
+The Herb Kohl Educational Foundation's goal is to encourage Wisconsin youth to pursue post-secondary education in a public or private two-year or four-year college or university.
+The Foundation awards $10,000 scholarships to 14 Wisconsin private high school graduates each year.

-Who Is Eligible to Apply?
+Who is Eligible to Apply?

-Eligibility is not limited by GPA, class rank, or any other school or program conferred status (ex., National Honor Society, class officer, or other designation).
+Eligibility is not limited by GPA, class rank, or any other school or program conferred status (ex.
+National Honor Society, class officer, or other designation).
 Any student who meets the stated eligibility criteria may apply.

 Each student must submit three letters of recommendation, one from each of the following categories: